Minor in Aerospace Engineering

 Electives (Choose three courses.
 One of the courses is required to be chosen from outside your major degree department.
 A partner department may approve the use of a course listed under Basic & Applied Sciences as elective.)

-Committee to Oversee Energy Engineering Minor: Professor Peng Bai (EECE), Professor Bruno Sinopoli (ESE), and Professor David Peters (MEMS).
+Committee to Oversee Energy Engineering Minor: Professor Peng Bai (EECE) and Professor David Peters (MEMS).
 The committee is to ensure that any course added to the above lists contain a significant amount of energy topics and that the entire program be cohesive.

 Minor in Environmental Engineering Science